gitlabhq/gitlabhq/doc/pages/administration.md

    pages under HTTPS
 1. (Optional but recommended) [Shared runners](../ci/runners/README.md) so that your users don't have to bring their own

+### Configuration scenarios

+Before proceeding with setting up GitLab Pages, you have to decide which route you want to take.

 The possible scenarios are depicted in the table below.